TDG-Platform/docs/Advanced_Image_Preprocessor.md

   * The 'enable_pansharpen' output is a high-resolution RGB image.
 The process merges the lower resolution multispectral image with the higher resolution panchromatic image to produce a high resolution multispectral image (RGB).
 The default is to run pansharpening.
 It must be set to 'False' if you want preserve the full 8-band or 4-band image from the input image.

 #### Add Custom DEM
 * Using the Custom DEM Option for 'ortho_dem_specifier'.
-Custom DEM data must be pre-processed to fit the DG Tiling Scheme (implies EPSG:4326) using gdal_tiler, which automatically reprojects the DEM to EPSG:4326; and uploaded to the customer's S3 bucket.
-You must specify the full path to the Custom DEM.
+The custom DEM must first be uploaded to the customer's S3 bucket; and you must specify the full path to the Custom DEM.
+Custom DEM data must be pre-processed to fit the DG Tiling Scheme using gdal_tiler, which automatically reprojects the DEM to EPSG:4326.
 No option needs to be executed to run in default mode (SRTM90).
 The table below describes the gdal_tiler inputs:

   Name | Required |   Valid Values  | Description
 -----|:--------|:-----------|:-------------